Chapter 1: Iron Blood

 Isaiah lost his words for a quick moment, but it was enough for her to notice.
 “You looked cold,” he said curtly.

-She tilted her head to the side, that small action led to a golden lock of her hair to the front.
-“And here I thought that all the gentleman had disappeared,” she remarked chirpily.
+She tilted her head to the side, and that small action led to a golden lock of her hair to fall over the slender slope of her pale shoulder.
+“And here I thought that all the gentleman had disappeared,” she bemused.

-The last thing Isaiah every thought he would be was a gentleman.
-In his head, he wasn’t far from being a cold-blooded killer who’d do anything to get his way.
-“Are you just visiting New York?” he changed the subject promptly.
+The last thing Isaiah ever thought he would be called in this lifetime was a gentleman.
+In his head, he wasn’t far from being a cold-blooded killer who’d do anything to get his way in this cruel world.
+A bitter sensation poisoned his mood entirely.
+“Are you visiting New York?” he changed the subject swiftly.

 She looked confused.
 “No,” she said.
 “I lived here all my life.”